MySQL

 What is MySQL?

-MySQL is a popular and widely used open-source relational database management system (RDBMS) that uses Structured Query Language (SQL) to manage and manipulate data stored in databases.
+MySQL is a popular, widely used, open-source relational database management system (RDBMS) that uses Structured Query Language (SQL) to manage data.

-It was created in the mid-1990s by a company called MySQL AB, which was later acquired by Sun Microsystems, and then by Oracle Corporation.
+MySQL was created in the mid-1990s by a company called MySQL AB, which was later acquired by Sun Microsystems and then by Oracle Corporation.

-MySQL is a client-server system that consists of a server daemon (mysqld) that manages the database, and a client program (mysql) that is used to interact with the server.
-The server uses a variety of storage engines to store and manage data, including the InnoDB, MyISAM, and Memory storage engines.
+MySQL is a client-server system, consisting of a server daemon (mysqld) that manages the database, and client programs used to interact with the server.
+The server uses a variety of storage engines to store and manage data, including InnoDB, MyISAM, and Memory.

 Related Terms